polettoweb/polettodevnuxt/content/articles/2019-07-19-animated-border.md

 ---
 title: How to create animated multicolour border on element
-path: blog/animated-border-color
+path: article/animated-border-color
 date: 2019-07-19
 summary: Here a quick example of how you can create an animated multi colour border effect to you element using CSS only
-tags: ["CSS", "SASS", "frontend", "animation"]
+tags: ['CSS', 'SASS', 'frontend', 'animation']
 ---

 Here a quick example of how you can create an animated multi colour border effect to you element using CSS only